Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Introduction

 Given a bounded $C^2$-domain $\OO\subseteq \R^d$, it is well known that the Laplacian with Dirichlet boundary conditions on $L^p(\OO)$ with $p\in(1,\infty)$ and domain $W^{2,p}(\OO)\cap W^{1,p}_0(\OO)$ generates an analytic $C_0$-semigroup, has the maximal regularity property and admits a bounded $\Hinf$-functional calculus.
 However, if the regularity of $\OO$ is too low (say Lipschitz or $C^1$), these properties fail and explicit counterexamples can be constructed, see \cite{Da79_Green, MS09}.
 In such counterexamples, the derivatives of the solutions to the resolvent equation

 can drastically blow up near the boundary $\d\OO$.
 As a consequence, the canonical domain of the Dirichlet Laplacian on $L^p(\OO)$ is no longer a closed subspace of $W^{2,p}(\OO)$.
-Moreover, if one is interested in higher-order Sobolev regularity of the solution $u$, higher-order regularity of $\OO$ is needed (see \cite{Ev10, KrBook08}), and additional boundary conditions for the data $f$ (compatibility conditions) need to be imposed (see \cite{DD11}).
+Moreover, if one is interested in higher-order Sobolev regularity of the solution $u$, then more smoothness of $\OO$ is needed (see \cite{Ev10, KrBook08}), and additional boundary conditions for the data $f$ (compatibility conditions) need to be imposed (see \cite{DD11}).
 These additional boundary conditions for the data occur, in particular, in the study of mixed-order systems (see \cite{DS15}).

 To set up a satisfying well-posedness and regularity theory for PDE \emph{without} such additional regularity or compatibility conditions, one can use a weighted function space for the solution $u$.
 In particular, one can consider spatial weights of the form $w_{\gam}^{\d\OO}(x):=\operatorname{dist}(x, \d\OO)^\gam$ for some suitable $\gam\in\RR$, which compensate the blow-up of the derivatives of the solution near $\d\OO$ and relax compatibility conditions.
 Partial differential equations on weighted spaces have already been studied extensively, see for instance \cite{DK15,DK18,DKZ16,Ki08, KL13,Kr99b,Kr01, Ne12} for deterministic equations and \cite{KK18,Ki04_divform,Ki04_varcoef, Kr94b, KL99} for stochastic equations. \\